'See You Tonight!' 'I Needed This!': How A Ritual Friday Gathering Brought Healing

 Dad turned my cutting boards into tea trays and served Persian tea in my shot glasses and mason jars.
 Someone cracked a joke and, for a moment, I forgot I'd had surgery.
 My face puffed with pressure and I let out a cackle.
 The room went silent.
 Everyone watched as a trickle of blood dripped out the center stitch and stained my bandage.
 I let my friends do the laughing for me.

-We never talked about Christchurch; we didn't need to, it was in every inhale.
+We never talked about Christchurch.
+We didn't need to; it was in every inhale.

 It wasn't the first mass shooting; it wouldn't be the last.
 So often tragedy is what brings us together that it made me appreciate the ritual of Jummah all the more.
 Growing up, we went to mosque every Friday, whether in joy, sorrow, grief or uncertainty.
 I think it's because of that tradition that I love performing live so much.
 Even when it's just with a dozen friends in my living room, even when it runs me ragged, I love being there with a crowd, and now I might have a scar to remind me just how much.